balderdashy/waterline/README.md

 Waterline strives to inherit the best parts of ORMs like ActiveRecord, Hibernate, and Mongoose, but with a fresh perspective and emphasis on modularity, testability, and consistency across adapters.

-For detailed documentation, go to [Waterline Documentation](https://github.com/balderdashy/waterline-docs) repository.
+For detailed documentation, see [the Waterline documentation](https://github.com/balderdashy/waterline-docs).

 ## Installation